mhoban/rainbow_bridge/README.md

 **{}**: curly braces are used for multiple possible matches.
 The contents can be exact strings or wildcards.
 Anything that matches any of the given comma-separated strings using an "or" relationship (one OR the other) will be found.
-For example, the glob 'seq\_\*{R1,R2}\*.fastq' will match 'seq_', followed by any characters, followed by EITHER 'R1' OR 'R2', follwed by any characters, and finally ending with '.fastq'.
+For example, the glob 'seq\_\*{R1,R2}\*.fastq' will match 'seq_', followed by any characters, followed by EITHER 'R1' OR 'R2', followed by any characters, and finally ending with '.fastq'.
 This pattern will match 'seq\_R1.fastq', 'seq\_001\_002\_R2.fastq', and 'seq\_123\_456\_R2\_extra_info.fastq', among many others.
 It will NOT match 'seqR1.fastq' (because it's missing the initial underscore following 'seq').

 # Description of run options